bahmutov/cypress-workshop-basics/slides/00-start/PITCHME.md

 ## Questions

 - what does Cypress do?
-- what happens when the server is down?
+- what happens when the server is down? <!-- .element: class="fragment" -->
   - stop the application server running in folder `todomvc`
   - reload the tests